kahypar/mt-kahypar/README.md

     ./MtKaHyPar -h <path-to-hgr> -p <path-to-config-file> --instance_type=<hypergraph/graph> -t <# threads> -k <# blocks> -e <imbalance (e.g. 0.03)> -o km1 -m direct

+To enable writing the partition to a file set the flag `--write-partition-file=true`.
-The partition output file will be placed in the same folder as the input hypergraph file.
-If you want to change the default partition output folder, add the command line parameter `--partition-output-folder=path/to/folder`.
-There is also an option to disable writing the partition file `--write-partition-file=false`.
+By default the file will be placed in the same folder as the input hypergraph file.
+Set `--partition-output-folder=path/to/folder` to specify a desired output folder.
+The partition file name is generated automatically based on parameters such as `k`, `imbalance`, `seed` and the input file name.

 Further, there are several useful options that can provide you with additional insights during and after the partitioning process:
-- `--verbose=true`: Enables partitioning output
+- `--verbose=true`: Displays detailed information on the partitioning process
 - `--show-detailed-timings=true`: Shows detailed subtimings of each phase of the algorithm at the end of partitioning
 - `--enable-progress-bar=true`: Shows a progess bar during the coarsening and refinement phase